-- Create a poll worker recruitment campaign

-- Share the Chamber Foundation's poll worker recruitment tool with employees via a company-wide email.

-- Share social media posts
+- Create a poll worker recruitment campaign that begins in July and builds up to August 1. - Share the Chamber Foundation's poll worker recruitment tool with employees via a company-wide email. - Share social media posts celebrating National Poll Worker Recruitment Day.

-Continue to promote CTO on an ongoing basis beyond Launch Day, encouraging employees to take advantage of the program and celebrating them when they do.
+Continue to promote CTO on an ongoing basis beyond August 1, encouraging employees to take advantage of the program and celebrating them when they do.